JannieI/canvas-workstation-V3/src/app/roadmap.md

     - load file: where to add validation and action, ie Col = 'Sales Amount' is a decimal, and if not so, ignore row / fail?
     - load file: add all-or-nothing option: all good, else fail.
 If false, will load what is valid and just ignore rest?
     - pre-build all DS from existing DB -> quick and easy to start
+    - consider import of Excel tables
+    - consider import from Powerpoint and Word tables ...

     Eazl:
     ----
     - consider a REST API for Eazl Accounts => other users can add, delete stuff ...
+    - consider Guest login - can do 1 private Dashboard, access to files ?
+Is this useful?

     Data Confidentiallity:
     ---------------------